isomerpages/isomerpages-govtech/media/technews/_posts/2021-05-05-balancing-work-and-family-life.md

 **Ruth:** My joy is seeing my kids trying their best to learn, hearing them say “I love you mummy”, being the first person they run to when they’re down, also being their first person they run to when they’re excited about something, knowing that I am my kids’ universe, and knowing that they are my universe.

 *Kudos to all mothers who wear many hats in their daily lives and for keeping a strong front before your families and your colleagues.
-This feat wouldn’t be possible without their allies - fathers, grandparents, leaders, managers, co-workers etc. - so a big shout-out to you too!
+This feat wouldn’t be possible without their allies - fathers, grandparents, leaders, managers, co-workers etc. - so a big shout-out to you too!*

 *At GovTech, we support our female colleagues where we can.
 This year, we have established a Women in (Gov)Tech Employee Resource Group (ERG) that would introduce more ground-up programmes and initiatives to support the attraction, development and retention of female talent within and outside of GovTech.
-Learn more about the establishment of our first ERG as part of our commitment to the SG Women in Tech Corporate Pledge here.
+Learn more about the establishment of our first ERG as part of our commitment to the SG Women in Tech Corporate Pledge [here.](https://www.sgtech.org.sg/Web/Initiatives/SGWiT-Corporate-Pledge/SGTECH/Web/Initiatives/SG-Women-in-Tech-Company-Pledge/SG-Women-in-Tech-Corporate-Pledge.aspx?hkey=14a6e687-fa58-4207-b4c7-b7267d77b7d8)*

-*The [Technology Associate Programme (TAP)](http://go.gov.sg/govtech-tap) is a two-year leadership-trainee programme, designed to sharpen and develop your technical knowledge and professional skills, giving you a strong head start in your tech career.
-Final-year students or fresh graduates with a passion for building #TechforPublicGood and up for a good challenge, are welcome to apply!
-Applications are open from 1 May 2021 to 31 July 2021.*